MinoFHV/MinoSweeper/README.md

 MinoSweeper (LGPL) is a project created as part of the "Introduction to Embedded Programming" classes, in order to acquire a grade.

-The name "MinoSweeper" was chosen to represent the idea of Classic NES Tetris using an ESP32-C3-DevKitM-1 circuit board, the NES Controller for controls, A PBM (Passive Buzzer Module) and an LCD 240x320 IPS display to graphically render the game.
+The name "MinoSweeper" was chosen to represent the idea of Minesweeper using an ESP32-C3-DevKitM-1 circuit board, the NES Controller for controls, A PBM (Passive Buzzer Module) and an LCD 240x320 IPS display to graphically render the game.

 ## Hardware Components